Provider of reliable energy

-CIPCO completed construction on a over 6 MW utility scale solar project in 2016-2017.
+CIPCO has completed construction on over 6 MW of utility scale solar projects.
 Solar energy provides an abundant supply of emission and carbon-free electricity.
-These solar farms are located on five member sites; Osceola, Pella, Marshalltown, Urbana, Wilton and Corning, IA.
+These solar farms are located on six member sites; Osceola, Pella, Marshalltown, Urbana, Wilton and Corning, IA.

 CIPCO is also organized as a non-profit Cooperative created for the purpose of generating and transmitting electricity to its member-owners like us.

 1. Western Area Power Administration

 2. Elk Wind Farm, Greeley

 4. Rippey Wind Farm, Grand Junction

 8. Walter Scott, Jr., Energy Center #3 & #4, Council Bluffs

 10. Solar Sites; Osceola, Pella, Marshalltown, Urbana, Wilton and Corning

 16. Heartland Divide Wind Energy Center, Audubon

 - CIPCO’s purchase power agreement for Wapello Solar LLC locks in stable, long-term pricing and avoids the risks associated with rising fuel costs.
 Renewable energy credits (RECs) are not included in this agreement.